crypt0g30rgy/crypt0g30rgy.github.io/post/PaymentBypassTwo.md

   - payment bypass two
 ---

+# The Bug That Kept On Giving :: PaymentBypass :: Response Manipulation

 ## How we got there

 A story of the third bug i found after the one for [QR CODE](/post/PaymentBypassOne) And the Next [Exposed Return URL](/post/PaymentBypassThree)